Curriculum Learning: A Survey: Applications of Curriculum Learning

-Sinha et al.~\cite{sinha2020curriculum} introduce a curriculum by smoothing approach for convolutional neural networks, by convolving the output activation maps of each convolutional layer with a Gaussian kernel.
-During training, the variance of the Gaussian kernel is gradually decreased, thus allowing increasingly more high-frequency information to flow through the network.
+Sinha et al.~\citeyearpar{sinha2020curriculum} introduce a curriculum by smoothing approach for convolutional neural networks, by convolving the output activation maps of each convolutional layer with a Gaussian kernel.
+During training, the variance of the Gaussian kernel is gradually decreased, thus allowing increasingly more high-frequency data to flow through the network.
 As the authors claim, the first stages of the training are essential for the overall performance of the network, limiting the effect of the noise from untrained parameters by setting a high standard deviation for the kernel at the beginning of the learning process.

-Castells et al.~\cite{castells2020superloss} introduce a super loss approach to self-supervise the training of automatic models, similar to SPL.
-The main idea is to append a novel loss function on top of the existing task-dependent loss in order to automatically lower the contribution of hard samples with large losses.
-The authors claim that the main contribution of their approach is that it is task independent, proving the efficiency of the method using extensive experiments.
+Castells et al.~\citeyearpar{castells2020superloss} introduce a super loss approach to self-supervise the training of automatic models, similar to SPL.
+The main idea is to append a novel loss function on top of the existing task-dependent loss to automatically lower the contribution of hard samples with large losses.
+The authors claim that the main contribution of their approach is that it is task-independent, and prove the efficiency of their method using extensive experiments.

-\textbf{Image classification.} A self-paced dictionary learning method for image classification is proposed by Tang et al.~\cite{tang2012self}.
-They employ an easy-to-hard approach which introduces information about the complexity of the samples into the learning procedure.
+\textbf{Image classification.} The first self-paced dictionary learning method for image classification was proposed by Tang et al.~\citeyearpar{tang2012self}.
+They employ an easy-to-hard approach that introduces information about the complexity of the samples into the learning procedure.
 The easy examples are automatically chosen at each iteration, using the learned dictionary from the previous iteration, with more difficult samples being gradually introduced at each step.
 To enhance the training domain, the number of chosen samples in each iteration is increased using an adaptive threshold function.

-Pentina et al.~\cite{pentina2015curriculum} introduce curriculum learning for multiple tasks, the optimal order of tasks to be learned in order to maximize the efficiency.
-As the authors suggest, although sharing information between multiple tasks boosts the performance of learning models, in a realistic scenario, the tasks are not equally related to each other.
-Hence, a possible optimization is to transfer information only between the most related tasks.
-Their approach processes multiple tasks in a sequence, sharing knowledge between subsequent tasks.
-They determine the curriculum by finding the task order that optimizes the average expected classification performance over all tasks.

-Gong et al.~\cite{gong2016multi} tackle the semi-supervised image classification task in a curriculum fashion, using multiple teachers to assess the difficulty of unlabeled images, according to their reliability and discriminability.
-The consensus between teachers determines the difficulty score of the examples.
-The curriculum procedure constructed by presenting examples from easy to hard provides superior results than regular approaches.